raghavpatodiya/rasaFinancial/README.md

 # ' rasa shell nlu ' to check intent confidence scores for a given query

 # to run older model ' rasa shell -m models\older-model-name '

+# ' rasa data validate ' to check conflicts in domain, nlu and story data

+# ' rasa test ' then check results